 exodus 34:4b-6, 8-9; 2 corinthians 13:11-13; john 3:16-18

-in the gospel, JESUS tells nicodemus that GOD sent him because he loved the world and wanted to save us.
+the gospel is a summary and the core of the good news!
+JESUS tells nicodemus that GOD sent his son because he loved the world and wanted us to have eternal life… life with him.

-am i ready to return to my forgiving and loving GOD? do i forgive and love like he does? whom will i forgive and love in the week ahead?
+do i forgive and love like GOD does? whom will i forgive and love in the week ahead?